anthonydiiorio/Blog/content/posts/cups-server/index.md

 ### Troubleshooting Paper Size

-If you try printing on an iOS or Android device and Letter Paper is missing try the following steps:
+If you try printing on an iOS or Android device and Letter Paper is missing, try the following steps:

 ``` bash
 # Set /etc/papersize to "letter"